y0ncha/Enigma/enigma-shared/README.md

 - Used by: Engine (validation), Console (display options)
 - Immutable: Thread-safe, can be shared

+**XML Source**: Machine specifications are loaded from XML files that conform to the schema at:
+`enigma-loader/src/main/resources/schema/Enigma-Ex2.xsd`

 ### RotorSpec
 **Purpose**: Specification for a single rotor.